legendreddragon/legendreddragon.github.io/lord/levels/level11.md

 |     4M | / | 4M     |       61 |            77 |
 {: .masterodds }

-## Equipment

-Level 11 is very difficult with a Wan's Weapon and Full Body Armour.
-You would probably need to have a Crystal Shard and Magic Protection to make a decent amount of Gold on Level 11.
-Some Forest Monsters on Level 11 are difficult even with a Nira's Teeth.

 ## Gold Winnings and Costs

 | Event               | $                   |